dmbarbour/Sirea/README.md

         bdup  :: (BProd b) => b x (x :&: x) bfst  :: (BProd b) => b (x :&: y) x

-Use of `bdup` results in the `SigUp` streams being duplicated.
-They are not yet independent signals.
-However, after applying the first and second pipes to different resources, e.g. to gather different state, they may diverge radically on update rates.
 Duplicating signals then using them in different ways enables developers to build complex dataflow networks.
+Sirea has decent dead-code elimination; if you duplicate a complex signal then filter them using `bfst` to get what you need, Sirea will skip duplicating the signals that aren't used on both paths.

 More utility behaviors are derived from `bdup` and `bfst`: